Thai Airways plane crashes

-The following events are those involving at least one passenger death where the aircraft flight had a direct or indirect role.
-Excluded would be events where the only passengers killed were stowaways, hijackers, or saboteurs.
-The following events include those from Thai Airways International and Thai Airways Company.
+The following are significant events involving the airline or its subsidiares.
+The numbered events are those involving at least one airline passenger death where the aircraft flight had a direct or indirect role, and where at least one of the dead passengers was not a stowaway, hijacker, or saboteur.
+The following events cover the period from 1970 onwards, and includes events from Thai Airways International and Thai Airways Company.
 Thai Airways Company was merged into Thai Airways International in 1988.

 - 27 April 1980; Thai Airways BAe 748; flight 321; near Bangkok: The aircraft lost altitude and crashed during approach about 8 miles (12.8 km) from the airport after entering an area of severe weather.
 All four crew members and 40 of the 49 passengers were killed.

 - 15 April 1985; Thai Airways 737-200; HS-TBB; Phuket, Thailand: The aircraft hit high ground in darkness and was destroyed by the impact and subsequent fire.
 The crash killed all four passengers and seven crew members.

 - 31 August 1987; Thai Airways 737-200; HS_TBC; light 365; Phuket, Thailand: While descending during a daylight approach in good weather, the crew lost control of the aircraft and crashed into sea, apparently due to a combination of errors by the flight crew and air traffic control.
 All of the nine crew members and 74 passengers were killed.

 - 31 July 1992; Thai Airways International A310-300; HS-TID; flight 311; near Kathmandu, Nepal: The aircraft was on a scheduled international flight from Bangkok, Thailand to Kathmandu, Nepal.
 The aircraft had a controlled flight into terrain about 22.5 miles (36 km) from the airport after apparently using an incorrect procedure for a missed approach.
 All 14 crew and 99 passengers were killed.

 - 11 December 1998; Thai Airways International A310-200; HS-TIA; flight 261; near Surat Thani, Thailand:

 The aircraft was on a scheduled domestic flight from Bangkok to Surat Thani, Thailand.

 There were 90 fatalities among the 132 passengers and 11 fatalities among the 14 crew members.